gpajot/local-tuya/local_tuya/domoticz/README.md

 For common units parameters, see the [base](./units/base.py).

+> 💡 When supported, adjusting the unit values in the Domoticz UI has the desired effect.
+> Values will be adjusted when received from the device and before sending commands.

 ## Installing the plugin
 You should provide a script that will be used to install the plugin.
 It would look like: